-You may have walked out to your garden today and asked “what are the big green caterpillars eating my tomato plants?!?!”
+You may have walked out to your garden today and asked, “What are the big green caterpillars eating my tomato plants?!?!”
 These odd caterpillars are tomato hornworms (also known as tobacco hornworms).
 These tomato caterpillars can do significant damage to your tomato plants and fruit if not controlled early and quickly.
 Keep reading to learn more about how you can kill tomato hornworms.

 Identifying Tomato Hornworms

 Tomato hornworms are easy to identify.
-They are bright green caterpillar with white stripes and a black horn coming off the end of these tomato caterpillars.
+They are bright green caterpillars with white stripes and a black horn coming off the ends.
 Occasionally, the tomato hornworm will be black instead of green.
 They are the larval stage of the hummingbird moth.

 Normally, when one tomato hornworm caterpillar is found, others will be in the area as well.
 Examine your tomato plants carefully for others once you have identified one on your plants.

-Tomato Hornworm - Organic Controls To Keep Them Out Of Your Garden
+Tomato Hornworm - Organic Controls to Keep Them Out of Your Garden

 You can also use natural predators to control tomato hornworms.
 Ladybugs and green lacewings are the most common natural predators that you can purchase.
 Common wasps are also vigorous predators of tomato hornworms.

-Finding these green caterpillars on tomatoes in your garden is frustrating but they are easily taken care of with a little extra effort.
+Finding these green caterpillars on tomatoes in your garden is frustrating, but they are easily taken care of with a little extra effort.

 Gardening tips, videos, info and more delivered right to your inbox!